Hendejac/Protein-Conformations/index.md

 </p>

 Even though this plot has been sorted by feature importance, notice the smoothness of the plot.
-An indication that the RF classifier is locking on to specific features and only uses those to classify shows up as discontinuous changes in feature importance.
+Discontinuous changes in feature importance is an indication that the RF classifier is locking on to specific features and only uses those features to classify
-This is generally a sign the two states are so different from each other it is almost pointless to use this method or something has gone wrong with the alignment of the protein.
+This is generally a sign the two states are so different from each other that it is pointless to use this method or that something has gone wrong with the alignment of the proteins.

 # Getting the Results - Making a PDB file Colored by Feature Importance